A Causal View of Entity Bias in (Large) Language Models: Conclusion

 \section{Conclusion}

 In this paper, we analyze the entity bias in LLMs from a causal view.
 Building upon an SCM whose parameters are easier to estimate, we propose training-time causal intervention for white-box LLMs and in-context causal intervention for black-box LLMs.
-Both intervention techniques perturb the original entity with neighboring entities to mitigate spurious correlations between specific entities and labels.
-Experiments on relation extraction datasets show that the proposed intervention can effectively reduce the conflicts between parametric knowledge and contextual knowledge and significantly improve the performance of LLMs.
-Future work can apply our causal intervention to more LLMs and tasks for context-faithful answers.
+Both intervention techniques perturb the original entity with neighboring entities to mitigate spurious correlations between specific entities and predictions.
+Experiments on relation extraction and machine reading comprehension show that the proposed intervention can effectively reduce the conflicts between parametric knowledge and contextual knowledge and significantly improve the performance of LLMs.
+Future work can apply our causal intervention to more LLMs and tasks to achieve context-faithful answers.